flutter99/QR-Scanner-Reader/README.md

 ## Contact Us

-If you have any questions about our Privacy Policy, please contact us at: bilalahmad72.official@gmail.com
+If you have any questions about our Privacy Policy, please contact us at: bilalferoze98@gmail.com

-Effective Date: 14/02/2024